cyw05073/PD2Mods/ArmorOverhaul/README.md

 4. Ammo bonus/malus

 Some armors get an ammo pool bonus/malus.
 This is done for balancing purposes.
 Some armors will be too usefull if they had ammo bonus (think about an ICTV tank with 25% bonus ammo from the armor).
+Currently, two armors affect ammo pool (Suit reduces it by 25%, Flak Jacket increases it by 50%).

 5. Stat tweaking